Jessica Hyatt

-Jessica Hyatt (born 2005) is an American chess player who is ranked highest in African-American female chess in history.
-Hyatt beat two grandmaster chess players in 2021 and 2022, being among the few African-American female players to have do it.
+Jessica Hyatt (born 2005) is an American chess player who is one of the highest rated African-American females in history.
+Hyatt beat two grandmaster chess players in 2021 and 2022, being among the few African-American female players to have done it.

 Chess career

 In 2019, Hyatt won the New York State Scholastic Championships and was the 2023 KCF All-Girls Nationals Champion.
-Hyatt is the highest-rated African-American female chess player in history, and a 5x National USA Youth Team member.
+Hyatt is a 5x National USA Youth Team member.

-In 2021, she defeated Grandmaster Michael Rohde and in 2022 Grandmaster Abhimanyu Mishra, becoming one of a few African-American female players to have beaten a grandmaster.
+In 2021, she defeated Grandmaster Michael Rohde and in 2022 Grandmaster Abhimanyu Mishra in blitz exhibitions, becoming one of a few African-American female players to have beaten a grandmaster.

-In November 2023, she caused an upset at the World Youth Chess Championship where she (rated 1818) held a draw against Liya Kurmangaliyeva (rated 2236).
+In November 2023, she caused an upset at the World Youth Chess Championship, where she (rated 1818) drew with Liya Kurmangaliyeva (rated 2236).

 In June 2024, she held a simultaneous exhibition at the Detroit Institute of Arts, where she won all of her games.

-In August 2024, Hyatt became the youngest African-American woman to achieve the National Master title, and second in the world only one month after Shama Yisrael became the first to do so.
+In August 2024, Hyatt became the youngest African-American woman to achieve the National Master title, and the second in the world, only one month after Shama Yisrael became the first.